Understanding Medicaid Eligibility Criteria

 Basic Eligibility Requirements

-Medicaid is a joint federal and state program designed to assist low-income individuals and families in obtaining necessary healthcare.
+Medicaid is a joint federal and state program designed to assist low income individuals and families in obtaining necessary healthcare.
 Each state administers its own Medicaid program within federal guidelines, leading to variations in eligibility criteria.
-Generally, to qualify for Medicaid, applicants must meet specific income and asset limits, which are assessed based on their household size and composition.
-Additionally, applicants must be residents of the state in which they are applying and must be U.S. citizens or certain qualified non-citizens.
+Generally, to qualify for Medicaid, applicants must meet specific income and asset limits.
+Additionally, applicants must be residents of the state in which they are applying and must be U.S. citizens.

 Understanding the basic eligibility requirements is the first step in determining whether you qualify for Medicaid benefits.
-Income limits are usually set as a percentage of the federal poverty level (FPL), and these limits can vary depending on the state and the specific Medicaid program for which you are applying.
-Assets, such as savings and property, are also evaluated, with certain exemptions like primary residences and essential personal property.
+Income limits are usually set as a percentage of the federal poverty level (FPL), and these limits can vary depending on the state that you reside in.
+Assets, such as 401K, stocks, property, checking and savings accounts, are all evaluated.

 Income Limits and Calculations